 Then Autumn came, and in October we started building the new space in Oulunsalo.

 Opening the studio / gallery space here became a new chapter in TaikaBox’ ongoing in-depth research into community-based art practices.
 We are still deeply engaged in international collaborations in a number of outstanding projects connecting dance and technology, but it feels like we are also digging deeper into creative immersive experiences for people who have limited access to art.
 This research brings joy, unexpected beautiful discoveries and inspirations.
-And we are most lucky to share those.

 Here’re some of the cultural practices we have launched in TaikaBox taidepaja so far: